Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Related works

 \section{Related works}

-\textbf{Human Communication Beyond Lexical Information}: In addition to text, the extra tags like emotion~\citep{pohl2017beyond, xue2023chat}, emoji \citep{demszky2020goemotions}, sentiment~\citep{10446933}, prosody~\citep{ward2012prosodic, lin2024advancing}, and non-lexical sounds~\citep{ward2006non} are critical in understanding and generating human dialogue.
-These non-verbal cues provide essential context and pragmatic use to the interaction, often conveying nuances that textual information alone cannot fully capture~\citep{ward2004pragmatic}.
+\textbf{Human Communication Beyond Textual Information}: In addition to text, the extra tags like emotion~\citep{pohl2017beyond, xue2023chat}, emoji \citep{demszky2020goemotions}, sentiment~\citep{10446933}, prosody~\citep{ward2012prosodic, lin2024advancing}, and non-lexical verbal sounds~\citep{ward2006non} are critical in understanding and generating human dialogue.
+These cues provide essential context and pragmatic use to the interaction, often conveying nuances that textual information alone cannot fully capture~\citep{ward2004pragmatic}.
 For instance, emotions and sentiment can indicate the speaker's attitude and feelings, while speaking style and prosody can reveal additional layers of meaning, such as sarcasm, emphasis, or urgency.
-This work focuses on emphasis as the non-lexical cue in human communication, aiming to understand the implication meaning of beyond text.

-\textbf{Emphasis in Dialogue}: In communication, whether spoken or written, emphasis is a crucial tool for enhancing meaning, indicating emotional states, or highlighting important dialogue segments.
+This work focuses on emphasis as the non-textual cue in human communication, aiming to understand the implication meaning of beyond text.
+The quotation mark ("") is used to simulate the expression of emphasis. \\ \textbf{Emphasis in Dialogue}: In human communication, whether spoken or written, emphasis is a crucial tool for enhancing meaning, indicating emotional states, or highlighting important dialogue segments.
 In dialogue systems, understanding the subtleties conveyed through emphatic cues is essential for achieving truly natural interactions~\citep{pierrehumbert1990meaning, wagner2010experimental, jackson2016pragmatics}.
 Emphasis aids in disambiguating syntactic structures, reinforcing intentions, and expressing nuances that are vital for comprehensive understanding in conversational contexts~\citep{buchanan2013conversational}.
 Due to the importance of emphasis, studies on emphasis detection~\citep{arons1994pitch, suni2017hierarchical, talman-etal-2019-predicting, zhang2018emphasis, vaidya2022deep, morrison2024crowdsourced}, emphatic Text-to-Speech synthesis~\citep{fernandez2007automatic, seshadri22_interspeech, stephenson22_interspeech}, and Speech-to-Speech translation~\citep{goldman16_interspeech, emphassess} are long-standing research topics to capture emphasis.
 This work focus on evaluating the LLMs' ability to understand the high-level meaning and intention of emphasis.